guikarai/protect-data-on-linuxone-with-pervasive-encryption/README.md

 * Build an ELK Dashboard to monitor hardware cryptographic activity of LinuxONE Linux guest.

 # Architecture
-In this Code Pattern, the following key architecture components are required:
-* A Linux Virtual Machine provisionned in the IBM LinuxONE Community cloud
-* A Canonical Ubuntu 16.04.LTS (or later) Linux Virtual Machine
+This journey requires an existing Linux on IBM Z environment of your choice as starting point.
+From there, and after some optimization, captured encryption activity will be sent to a private cloud environment in order to be magnified thanks to an ELK dashboard.
+IBM Cloud private has been configured into the LinuxOne LinuxONE Community Cloud.

 ![Image of the Crypto Stack](https://raw.githubusercontent.com/guikarai/ELK-CPACF/master/images/architecture-crypto-icp.png)

-1. User to create first a Linux Virtual Machine on LinuxONE.
-2. User to configure the Linux cryptostack in order to benefit the hardware cryptographic acceleration.
+1. User optimizes, collects and pushes Enterprise Legacy environment encryption activity to the IBM Private Cloud.
-3. User to deploy and ELK stack on IBM Cloud private.
+3. User deploys an ELK stack running on IBM Cloud private, and sources encryption activity data from Enterprise Legacy environment.
-3. User to use a script in order to collect thanks to Linux crypto APIs.
-4. User to create crypto dashboard thanks to ELK.
+3. User creates and then enjoys a crypto activity dashboard running on IBM Cloud Private.

 # Included components